celo-org/docs/blog/03-22-23-Creating-Stablecoin/Creating-Stablecoin-Contracts-on-Celo.md

 Here's a detailed guide;

-## Prerequisites
+# Prerequisites

 Before creating a stablecoin contract on Celo, you'd need the following;

 - Ground-up understanding of the programming language such as javascript, Solidity and hardhat

-## Requirements​
+# Requirements

-We'll need Metamask in this tutorial, install it from HERE.
+We'll need Metamask in this tutorial, install it.
-Make sure to have NodeJS 12.0.1+ version installed.
+Make sure to have the latest NodeJS version and Solidity extension installed.

 # The Celo Stablecoin System